 I studied with Mr. Yamaguchi in Japan, learning as much suizen (Google: blowing zen one breath one mind) as I could in a few short years.
-He taught me well, but I must say it took decades for the ‘heart of it’ to sink in… and it is still sinking in.
+He taught me well, but I must say it took decades for the heart and soul of it to begin to sink in.
 The funny thing with perfection is that it knows no end.

-The reason I was going to name this post something like “The Real Lesson” was that the most important ‘lesson’ I learned while studying with him had nothing to do with playing the shakuhachi.
-It is one of numerous times that I have found the greatest opportunity where I least expected it.
-Just what was so special about this to make it a lesson to end all lessons?
+The reason I was going to name this post something like “The Real Lesson” was that the most important lesson I learned while studying with him had nothing to do with playing the shakuhachi.
+This is one of numerous times that I have found the greatest opportunity where I least expected it.

-One day I happened to really notice how he replaced the cap on his shakuhachi flute.
-It was such perfection in action, patient, deliberate, and a wonderful example of chapter 63’s, Do without doing (为无为).
-More over, it was a perfect, spontaneous example of the Not of words teaching, Without action advantage (不言之教，无为之益).
+One day my awareness really zeroed in on him as he was placing the cap on his flute.
+It was perfection in action, patient, deliberate, and a wonderful example of chapter 63’s, Do without doing (wéi wú wéi 为无为).
+More over, it was a perfect, spontaneous example of chapter 43’s, Not of words teaching, Without action advantage (不言之教，无为之益).

-The interesting thing for me is that I also realized I had no idea if his action was actually as perfectly wéi wú wéi as I had seen.
+Interesting for me is that I also realized I had no idea if his action was actually as perfectly Do without doing as it appeared.
 How could I know either way?
-Not only is beauty in the eye of the beholder, so also is the ‘lesson seen and learned’.
-Our ‘teachers’ of life are everywhere, in every thing, at every moment of our existence.
-The moments we see past our current ‘blind spot‘ are perhaps the only moments we have the opportunity to learn the “not of words teaching”.
+Not only is beauty in the eye of the beholder, so also is the lesson seen and learned.
+Our teachers of life are everywhere, in every-thing and no-thing, at every moment of life.
+The times we suspend desire and belief may well be the only true opportunities we have to learn the “not of words teaching”.
 That’s when the blind spot vanishes.